Trench mouth is a painful bacterial infection that involves swelling (inflammation) and ulcers in the gums (gingivae).

 Tests and Exams

-The health care provider will look at your mouth for signs of trench mouth:
+The health care provider will look at your mouth for signs of trench mouth, including:

 - Crater-like ulcers filled with plaque and food debris